Cardcaptor Sakura: Clear Card: Manga

 Cardcaptor Sakura: Clear Card is written and illustrated by the manga artist group Clamp.
-It began serialization in the monthly shōjo (aimed at young girls) manga magazine Nakayoshi with the July 2016 issue sold on June 3.
-Kodansha Comics is releasing the series in English both digitally and in print.
+It was serialized in monthly shōjo (aimed at young girls) manga magazine Nakayoshi from the July 2016 issue sold on June 3 to the January 2024 issue sold on December 1, 2023.
+A bonus chapter was released in March 2024.
+The chapters were released in a collection of 16 tankōbon volumes by Kodansha between December 2017 and April 2024.
+Kodansha Comics released the series in English both digitally and in print.